OHI-Science/bhi-1.0-archive/baltic2015/prep/TR/tr_prep.md

                   ungroup()
 ```

-#### 4.5.2 Join the total NUTS2 area and population to the per BHI region
+#### 4.5.2 Join the total NUTS2 area and population to the per BHI region data

 ``` r
 accom_nuts6  = nuts2_buffer_pop %>%
                   full_join(., accom_nuts5, by="nuts2")
 ```

-#### 4.5.3 Calculate the population fraction for each region
+#### 4.5.3 Calculate the population fraction in a BHI region from a NUTS2 out of the NUTS2 total buffer population

 ``` r
 accom_nuts6 = accom_nuts6 %>%